graphql/graphql-spec/spec/Section 3 -- Type System.md

 union SearchResult = Photo | Person
 ```

-You may also use a leading vertical bar.
+You may also use a leading vertical bar:

 ```graphql
 union SearchResult =